NativeScript/docs-v7/docs/ui/theme.md

 ## Class Names

-The NativeScript core theme contains a wide variety of CSS class names you can use to quickly style your applications.
+The NativeScript core theme contains a wide variety of CSS class names you can use to style your applications quickly.
 Here’s a complete list of the class names and what they do.

 ### Headings